 The small class-size and closely advised progress of the students have turned the programme into a great place of learning and growing together.
-All the students have their specific interests in Japanese things such as comics, pop music and travels.
+All the students have their specific interests in Japan such as history, language, culture, as well as ACG and popular culture.
 Ada said, “We can easily find companions with the same interests and become good friends.
 Moreover, the department organizes the ‘Japanese Cultural Festival’ every year in order to promote Japanese culture to other students in CUHK.
 All of us put in a lot of effort to prepare the Festival as it is a window to reach out to others on campus to promote what we’re doing.”

 Ada continued: ‘I benefitted from the research experience of the final year project.
 It is because that was my first time in conducting such a comprehensive academic research.
 I had no idea what I should start with at the beginning.
 I was doing a historical research but I was not familiar with Japanese history.
 Fortunately, my professors provided some practical and concrete advice to me about the collection of data, construction of arguments and effective ways to present the findings.
 I felt an enormous sense of achievement upon completion.
 I have learned how to handle unexpected outcomes and I enjoyed the process of proving my hypothesis and seeking the truth.
 This is a profound and unforgettable experience to me.’